alephium/www/src/content/news/The-Alephium-Bridge-is-live-on-Testnet-e13454677fb8/index.md

 ![](image_30bb3501f6.png)

-There is a waiting period regarding the <a href="https://medium.com/@alephium/time-to-finality-17d64eeffd25" class="markup--anchor markup--p-anchor" data-href="https://medium.com/@alephium/time-to-finality-17d64eeffd25" target="_blank">time to finality</a>.
+There is a waiting period regarding the <a href="https://medium.com/@alephium/time-to-finality-17d64eeffd25" data-href="https://medium.com/@alephium/time-to-finality-17d64eeffd25">time to finality</a>.
 You will see that it is faster than the 15 minutes to finalize the transaction on the Goerli ETH Testnet.

 After the waiting period, you can redeem the WBNB in your Alephium wallet.
 Then, click on the “redeem” button.